 There are two main types of tornadoes: supercell and non-supercell.
 Supercell tornadoes are the most common and often the most dangerous type of tornado.
 A rotating updraft is key to the development of a supercell and, eventually, a tornado.
 Once the updraft is rotating and being fed by warm air, a tornado is formed.
 The other type of tornado is categorized as non-supercell, which is not as common as a supercell tornado.
 One type of non-supercell tornado is the "Quasi-Linear Convective Systems" (QLCS).
-The QLCS tornadoes typically arise during the late night or early morning hours and are typically weaker and more short-lived than supercell tornado is a landspout.
+The QLCS tornadoes typically arise during the late night or early morning hours and are typically weaker and more short-lived than supercell tornadoes.
+However, QLCS are more difficult to detect effectively.
+Another type of non-supercell tornado is a landspout.
 These tornadoes are narrow, rope-like funnels that form when a thundercloud grows without a rotating updraft, which causes the spinning motion common with tornadoes to appear near the ground.